-Heal your body like you were in your twenties!
+Heal your body like you're in your twenties!

 A topical numbing cream is applied prior to treatment for optimal client comfort.
 Skin integrity stays completely intact and clients can resume normal activities the next day.
 The result is skin repair that plumps, thickens, and fills from the inside out.
-It is the most natural and effective microneedling treatment being offered in Northwest, Illinois.
+It is the most natural and effective microneedling treatment being offered in Knoxville, Tennessee.

-To take your microneedling treatment to the next level and get an even better result, you may consider adding PRP to your treatment.
+To take your microneedling treatment to the next level and get an even better result, consider adding PRP to your treatment.

 First a small amount of blood is taken from your arm.
 The blood is placed into a centrifuge and spun to create a concentrated plasma serum rich in platelets.
 This serum contains very large quantities of growth factors that stimulate your hair follicles.
 Your clinician then injects small droplets of PRP into areas on the scalp that are thinning.
 If needed, she will also use a microneedling device to needle PRP into the scalp as well.

 PRP treatments work best on individuals that have thinning hair.
 PRP will not work if you are already bald.